This article originally appeared on VICE UK.

 New Year's Resolutions, of course, work for some people.
 Humans love narrative, and therefore we love the idea that a new year brings a clean slate and the opportunity to self-improve.
-This is why your smug work friend keeps smiling at you maniacally over tupperwares of too-thick dal about how their weekend meal prep is saving them "tons", which they're putting towards their "Australia fund".
+This is why your smug work friend keeps smiling at you maniacally over tupperware of too-thick dal about how their weekend meal prep is saving them "tons," which they're putting toward their "Australia fund."
 But you, my friend.
 You are different.

-You could not be described as "perky" or a "go-getter".
+You could not be described as "perky" or a "go-getter."
 You like the idea of being a "better version of yourself" (whatever your conception of that is), but you're also a bit set in your ways.
 And to be honest, you like your ways.
-You like smoking 20 fags in one go; you like going to the pub on a Monday night; you do not like the gym.
-But you want to at least try, so you resolved to do something when the clock struck 00:00 on the 1st of January: goodbye, rubbish old self; HELLO shiny, box-fresh self who does mindfulness and only goes to McDonald’s on the weekend.
+You like smoking 20 cigarettes in one sitting; you like going to the pub on a Monday night; you do not like the gym.
+But you want to at least try, so you resolved to do something when the clock struck midnight on the January 1: goodbye, old self; HELLO shiny, box-fresh self who does mindfulness and only goes to McDonald’s on the weekend.

 I’ve never done Dry January, but I get it.
-You got simply too pissed during the festive period (like, absolutely properly fucked it on Christmas Eve, doing sambucas with people from school you haven’t seen since this time last year; so pissed that the next day you opened your presents with a wet flannel on your head and furtively vomited up your turkey).
-You need a break to re-centre yourself or whatever the fuck.
+You got simply too drunk during the festive period (like, absolutely fucked on Christmas Eve, doing shots with people from school you haven’t seen since this time last year.
+You were so drunk that the next day you opened your presents with a wet flannel on your head and furtively vomited up your turkey).
+You need a break to re-center yourself or whatever the fuck.
 I understand.

-Amount of time it takes for "Dry January" to fail: To be fair, you might manage it, but you very much might also get bored of lime and soda and listening to your mates’ pub chat ("Which would win in a fight – a hoover or a broom?"), which, in the cold light of sobriety, is the biggest load of shit you’ve ever heard.
+Amount of time it takes for "Dry January" to fail: To be fair, you might manage it, but you very much might also get bored of lime and sodas and listening to your friends’ pub chat ("Which would win in a fight—a hoover or a broom?"), which, in the cold light of sobriety, is the biggest load of shit you’ve ever heard.

 Getting More Sleep

 You have downloaded a sleep app.
 You have bought lavender pillow spray.
 You are drinking valerian root tea.
 You have invested in a hot water bottle.
 You are sleep incarnate.
 You are zen itself.
-You are floating on a cloud of dreams and tumbling into–– wait, what’s that?
-Ah yes, of course: YOU ARE BEING UNCEREMONIOUSLY WOKEN UP FOR THE THIRD TIME THIS WEEK BY YOUR FUCKING HOUSEMATE MOVING THEIR FURNITURE (THE BED??)
-AROUND AT 2 IN THE MORNING!!!!!
+You are floating on a cloud of dreams and tumbling into––wait, what’s that?
+Ah yes, of course: YOU ARE BEING UNCEREMONIOUSLY WOKEN UP FOR THE THIRD TIME THIS WEEK BY YOUR FUCKING ROOMMATE MOVING THEIR FURNITURE (THE BED??)
+AROUND AT TWO IN THE MORNING!!!!!

-I'd wager that most people reading this live in some sort of house-share situation, because various governments and our parents famously fucked this website’s entire demographic financially.
-And buddy, if you live in a house share, there’s no way you’re sleeping properly.
+I'd wager that most people reading this live in some sort of house-share situation because various governments and our parents famously fucked this website’s entire demographic financially.
+And buddy, if you live with roommates, there’s no way you’re sleeping well.
 There is, statistically, at least one or two nights a week when at least one or two people you live with will roll in at least three sheets to the wind.
-Maybe they’ll decide they’re hungry and cook an entire bag of nuggets, clanging around the kitchen like they’re cosplaying both sides of a bar brawl.
+Maybe they’ll decide they’re hungry and cook an entire bag of chicken nuggets, clanging around the kitchen like they’re cosplaying both sides of a bar brawl.

 Amount of time it takes for "Getting more sleep" to fail: Ten days, give or take.
 No way you’ve not already admitted defeat on this one.

-The news about climate change has shit you up, and you watched Cowspiracy through your fingers.
+The news about climate change has messed you up, and you watched Cowspiracy through your fingers.
 You have, therefore, decided to do Veganuary.
-Like Dry January, the fact that this resolution is a societally recognised "thing" helps, and the statistics from 2018 say that this is actually a pretty successful one, with 82 percent of people sticking it out throughout the whole month, and a very significant 62 percent intending to stay vegan afterwards.
+Like Dry January, the fact that this resolution is a societally recognized "thing" helps, and the statistics from 2018 say that this is actually a pretty successful one, with 82 percent of people sticking it out throughout the whole month, and a very significant 62 percent intending to stay vegan afterward.

 Recent developments in the accessibility and range of vegan food (mostly via innovations by supermarkets) probably mean that this Veganuary will be even more successful for a lot of people than last.
-In most large supermarkets you can now find vegan versions of all your favourite trash like nuggets and pizza, and it’s basically never been easier to eat out vegan in most high street chains.
+In most large supermarkets you can now find vegan versions of all your favorite trash like nuggets and pizza, and it’s basically never been easier to eat out vegan in most chains.

-Amount of time it takes for "Going vegan" to fail: It's so easy nowadays that you’ll probably manage it without even having to eat a lentil if you don’t want to – but equally, you do love a two piece after a night out so the jury's out, really.
+Amount of time it takes for "Going vegan" to fail: It's so easy now that you’ll probably manage it without even having to eat a lentil if you don’t want to—but equally, you do love a two piece after a night out so the jury's still out.

 Going to the Gym

 The big one.
-Rightly or wrongly, January is the time when most people take a look at themselves and think, 'I am truly a lazy prick.'
-You dig out the leggings and sports bra and you sign up to a PureGym because you've got a No Joining Fee code.
+Rightfully or wrongfully, January is the time when most people take a look at themselves and think, 'I am truly a lazy prick.'
+You dig out the leggings and sports bra and you sign up for a gym because you've got a No Joining Fee code.
 So it is written, so it shall be.

 Out of all the possible resolutions, the gym is the most difficult one because it actually requires effort.
-Dry January asks you to abstain from going on the piss; Veganuary is just buying slightly different stuff than you usually would when you do the big shop.
+Dry January asks you to abstain from drinking; Veganuary is just buying slightly different stuff than you usually would when you do the big shop.
 The gym, though.
 Going to the gym requires a lot of motivation.

 Amount of time it takes for "Going to the gym" to fail: Anywhere between one to eight weeks, or until it snows.